nouranalalalmi/nouranalalalmi/README.md

 I'm all about conjuring up solutions with the magic of code.
 Always on the hunt for cool learning adventures where I can push my limits and go above and beyond to make an impact!
 Each new challenge is a puzzle waiting to be solved, and I can't wait to crack it!

 👨‍💻 Technologies currently obsessed with:
-- Frontend: React.js, Next.js, Typescript, React Query/TanStack, Tailwind, Zustand, Ant Design
+- Frontend: React.js, Next.js, Typescript, React Query/TanStack, Tailwind, Zustand, React Native
 - Backend: Node.js, Laravel
-- Other: Jest, Cypress, Storybook
+- Other: Jest, Cypress, Storybook, Ant Design